History of Lviv: 18th century

-The early nineteenth century
+The early 19th century

 In the 19th century, blaming the Polish nobility for the backwardness of the region, the Austrian administration attempted to Germanise the city's educational and governmental functions.
 The university was closed in 1805 and re-opened in 1817 as a purely German academy, without much influence over the city's life.
 Most of other social and cultural organizations were banned as well.
 In the late 18th and early 19th centuries a large influx of Germans and German-speaking Czech bureaucrats gave the city a character that by the 1840s was quite German, in its orderliness and in the appearance and popularity of German coffeehouses.
 A rivalry developed between the new German elites and the older Polish elites.

 The revolution of 1848

 The harsh laws imposed by the Habsburg Austrian Empire led to an outbreak of public dissent in 1848.
 A petition was sent to Emperor Ferdinand I of Austria asking him to re-introduce local self-government, education in Polish and Ukrainian, and granting Polish with a status of official language.
 Six regiments of National Guards were formed after the fashion of the revolutionaries in Vienna, with one-half Polish and the other half Ukrainian.
 However, the Polish revolutionaries soon forced the Ukrainian regiments to disband and merge into the Polish ones, thus causing ethnic tensions between the groups.

 After the uprising in Vienna was crushed on 2 November 1848, discontent spread among the revolutionaries.
 Arguments quickly broke out between the National Guard and regular Austrian troops garrisoned in the city.
 The commander of the garrison, General William Friedrich von Hammerstein, ordered the National Guards confined to their barracks.
 After repeated violations, Hammerstein ordered the arrest of the officers, and this caused the National Guards to seize the town center and throw up barricades.

 On 6 November 1848, the Imperial Austrian Army under the command of General Hammerstein commenced bombardment of the city center for three hours, setting fire to the town hall (Rathaus), as well as the academy building, library, museum, and many streets lined with houses.
 A committee of public safety composed of prominent residents surrendered to the General that day.
 A state of siege was put in force, martial law declared, and all houses were subject to search.
 The terms included the disarming of the Academical Legion, which was composed mostly of students, a reorganization of the National Guards and placed under the General's control, and the registration of all foreigners, as these persons were blamed in the city and many other places for spreading rebellion and discontent.